kishorravi/Colon-Classification-SqueezeNET-Classification/README.md

 - **SqueezeNet Framework**: The base structure leverages SqueezeNet's lightweight design for efficient feature extraction.
 - **Dilated Convolutions**: Adds contextual awareness by expanding the receptive field without increasing the number of parameters, enabling better detection of spatial patterns in histopathological images.
 - **Residual Connections**: Facilitates effective gradient propagation, reducing the risk of vanishing gradients and ensuring smoother model training.

-These components work in unison to form a robust architecture capable of early and accurate colon cancer detection.

 ### Workflow:
 1. **Dataset Preparation**: